py-mine/mcproto/docs/contributing/guides/great-commits.md

     Force pushing becomes risky if others have already pulled the branch you are working on.
 If you overwrite the branch with a force push, it can lead to several issues:

-    - **Lost Work:** Collaborators may have pushed to your branch already, following it's existing git history.
+    - **Lost work:** Collaborators may have pushed to your branch already, following it's existing git history.
       However, after your force-push, their changes would be ereased from the remote. **Make sure you pull / rebase from the remote before you make a force-push.**
     - **Complex conflicts:** If someone else has pulled your branch and did some changes that they didn't yet push